-The BRA's employees were not required or allowed to contribute to the Plan.
+The BRA's employees are not required or allowed to contribute to the Plan.
 The BRA intends to make, but does not guarantee, annual contributions in amounts at least equal to the amounts that would be required to meet the minimum funding requirements of Section 412 of the Code.
-The actuarial valuations for the Plan for the valuation date of March 1, 2017 and March 1, 2016 were performed by Arthur J. Gallagher & Co.
-A copy of the assumptions used and methods of determining the required contribution for the fiscal years commencing September 1, 2017 and 2016 can be obtained by contacting the Human Resources Manager at 254-761-3104.
-The BRA made the recommended contributions for the plan years ending February 28, 2017 and February 29, 2016.
+The actuarial valuations for the Plan for the valuation date of March 1, 2018 and March 1, 2017 were performed by Arthur J. Gallagher & Co.
+A copy of the assumptions used and methods of determining the required contribution for the fiscal years commencing September 1, 2018 and 2017 can be obtained by contacting the Human Resources Manager at 254-761-3104.
+The BRA made the recommended contributions for the Plan years ending February 28, 2018 and 2017.